prismicio/prismic-client/messages/avoid-write-client-in-browser.md

 })
 ```

-If the write client gets exposed to the browser, its credentials also do.
-This potentially exposes them to malicious actors.
+If the write client is exposed to the browser, so are its tokens.
+Malicious actors will have write access to your repository.

-When no write actions are to be performed, using a `@prismicio/client` regular client should be preferred.
-This client only has read access to a Prismic repository.
+Use the non-write client when write actions are not needed.
+The non-write client only has read access to the repository and can safely be used in the browser.
+Be aware the client's access token, if used, will be exposed in the browser.

 ```typescript
 import * as prismic from "@prismicio/client";